 The Classical and Modern Language Department at Old Rochester Regional has developed a sequence of courses for Latin and Spanish.
 The programs at ORRHS build on the Junior High coursework which lay the foundation for advanced study.

 Classes will emphasize the importance of speaking a second language in the interconnected world of the 21st century.
-The modern languages prepare you for communicative competency to help you meet the demands of a global society.
-In Latin class, you will learn about the many contributions the Romans made in the development of our modern Western society and its influence on the English language and the modern Romance languages.
+Modern languages prepare you for communicative competency to help you meet the demands of a global society.
+In Latin class, you will learn about the many contributions the Romans made to the development of our modern Western society and its influence on the English language and the modern Romance languages.

 If you enjoy learning languages, we encourage you to begin the study of an additional language when starting a new grade at the High School.
 However, we strongly advise you to also continue the study of the language that you began at the Junior High.
 The minimum requirement for admission to Massachusetts universities and most state colleges is a continuous sequence of at least 2 years of the same language.
 You will greatly enhance your chances of admission to rigorous post-secondary institutions with a complete sequence of 4 yrs of the same language at the High School level.